Junior Robinson (footballer)

-Junior Robinson (born 6 April 2004) is an English professional footballer who plays as a defender for Scottish Premiership side Livingston on loan from West Ham United.
+Junior Robinson (born 6 April 2004) is an English professional footballer who plays as a defender for club West Ham United.

 Club career

 Robinson came through the youth academy at West Ham United having joined at age six after being spotted playing for Senrab in Forest Gate.
 He went on loan to Sutton United in February 2025.
 However, he made just one league appearance during his spell at the club.

-In September 2025, Robinson joined Scottish side Livingston on a season-long loan.
+In September 2025, Robinson joined Scottish side Livingston on a season-long loan..
+This loan was ended in January 2026 after just one appearance.

+On 9 January 2026, Robinson joined National League club Boreham Wood on loan for the remainder of the season.

 International career

 Robinson has represented England at both U15 level, and made his debut at U17 level against Belgium in late 2020.